Fayetteville Academy

 The Fayetteville Academy was established in 1970 as a coeducational secular private school in Cumberland County.
-The Head of School is Ray Quesnel.
+The Head of School is N. Blair Fisher.

 Athletic facilities

 The Norris Gymnasium was built in 1971 and is named for Oscar L. Norris, the Chairman of the original Board of Directors.
-The school also has a baseball field, soccer field, and track.
+The school also has a soccer field, a recently built tennis court along with a lacrosse field.